grnet/synnefo/docs/snf-burnin.rst

 * Submit create server B request
 * Test server B becomes ACTIVE
 * Submit create private network request
-* Connect VMs to private network
+* Submit connect VMs to private network
 * Test if VMs are connected to network
 * Submit reboot request to server A
 * Test server A responds to ping on IPv4 address (verify up and running)